-I have read some accounts of people who have experienced mouth irritation from oil pulling.
+I read some accounts of people who experienced mouth irritation from oil pulling.
 If this happens, discontinue, try a different oil or pull less frequently.
-Don't swallow the oil, because it looks like it will be filled with dead bacteria and other things that are better out than in – not a yummy.
+Don't swallow the oil, as it contains dead bacteria and other things that are better out than in.

 Some people also express concern that oil pulling may pull mercury out of metal fillings and put it into circulation in the body.
 I asked our holistic dentist about this potential problem.
 He said this was not an issue because you spit the oil into the trash.

 I have fillings in my teeth and have never had one come loose during oil pulling.
 My son did manage to loosen a temporary filling, which needed to be replaced.
 We used a filling repair kit to plug the hole until we could get in to see the dentist.

 Oil pulling is cheap and easy to do, and evidence suggests that it improves dental health.
 What do you have to lose other than some plaque?

 - Breast Health – Healing with Foods and Detoxification